...

 If the leak persists after repair, double-check that all parts are tightened and correctly installed.
 If unsure, contact a plumber.

 Not always.
 Many leaks are DIY-friendly.
-But if you’re uncomfortable or the leak returns, it’s best to hire a licensed plumber.
+But if you’re uncomfortable or the leak returns, it’s best to hire a professional plumber.

 Take the tap apart and inspect each part.
 Common signs include brittle washers, loose valves or visible corrosion.